-The preparation of our financial statements in conformity with accounting principles generally accepted in the United States requires management to exercise its judgment.
+Our financial statements are prepared in accordance with accounting principles generally accepted in the United States.
 We exercise considerable judgment with respect to establishing sound accounting policies and in making estimates and assumptions that affect the reported amounts of our assets and liabilities, our recognition of revenues and expenses, and disclosure of commitments and contingencies at the date of the financial statements.